 There are different business models to make money from your app, the most popular being the Freemium model.
 Pokemon Go is based on this model only.
 In this write-up we are discussing business models in terms of monetization and not in terms of structure.

 In terms of structure, business models can be branched into Pipes and Platforms.
 You can read about them here.

 You may think how a free app can topple a paid app in terms of revenue, but the fact of the matter is, freemium apps are far more popular than paid apps.

 You need to understand this.
 Not many people are interested in downloading a paid app.
-Google Play has more than 3 million apps currently, and out of those apps, only 8% are paid.
+Google Playstore has more than 3 million apps currently, and out of those apps, only 8% are paid.
 These numbers are a clear indicator that currently, freemium apps are dominating the “app space”.

 So what exactly is a Freemium Model?

 As the name suggests, it’s a blend of free and premium, meaning, you can download the app for free, but if you want to avail some premium or value-added services, you are required to pay.

 The idea behind a freemium application is to expand the userbase first.
 If something is free, people don’t mind to check it out at least, isn’t?

 The focus is on letting users become comfortable with the application and its basic functionalities.
 Once that’s achieved, premium features are pitched using various strategies.